uclapi/uclapi/CONTRIBUTING.md

 * Try to limit the commit message to 50 characters or less.
 You can always use multiple lines.

 ## Closing remarks
-This document was inspired by the [CONTRIBUTING.md in atom/atom](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) repository.
+This document was inspired by [Atom's contribution guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).